awslabs/aws-encryption-sdk-specification/changes/2020-07-14_multi-keyring-require-generation/change.md

 Customers that are currently using a single multi-keyring instance in multiple contexts with inconsistent data key generation patterns will encounter errors when upgrading.
-This may lead to an increase in support requests, but SHOULD also reduce troubleshooting requests related to unexpected behaviour around data key generation, or unexpected permissions errors due to the same.
+This might lead to an increase in support requests, but SHOULD also reduce troubleshooting requests related to unexpected behaviour around data key generation, or unexpected permissions errors due to the same.